 HMRC will normally provide time to pay and agree that payments can be spread over a reasonable period of time, but don’t expect them to be generous.
 Over the years HMRC have heard all the excuses and are usually rather sceptical to start off.
 They will usually require a lot of information from you before they agree to any arrangements.
 If you are worried about talking to HMRC then ask your accountant to do so.

-Unfortunately, can can also expect to get penalised for late payment.
+Unfortunately, you can also expect to get penalised for late payment.
 HMRC have the right and will do so even if you conform to a time to pay agreement.

 It’s not advisable to delay submitting VAT Returns as this can lead to other surcharges and penalties.

 If the company is unlikely to be able to pay its debts in the near future you should ask for professional help.
 It’s really important to conserve the limited liability protection to make sure you are not incurring more debts that cannot be paid.
 If you do then you could be personally responsible.

 Unsurprisingly, ‘spending your company’s money’ appears in this popular article – 12 classic IT contractor mistakes to avoid.